Navigation auf uzh.ch

 Welcome!

-In our team at the department of Social- and Economic Psychology, we are broadly interested in understanding social decision making and the dynamics of group formation and dissolution.
+In ourteam at the Department of Social and Economic Psychology, we have a broad interest in understanding social decision-making and the dynamics of group formation and dissolution.

-In groups, people help and learn from each other and create public goods to the benefit of everyone.
-To uphold cooperation and coordinate collective action, individuals need to form mutually beneficial ties, develop shared norms, and reduce temptations to take advantage of others.
-By using models from behavioral economics, theoretical biology, and psychology, our research investigates how group dynamics shape cooperation and conflict between and within groups.
-To this end, we use controlled laboratory experiments and evolutionary-based simulations.
-Our research findings aim to advance our theoretical understanding of group-living, but also have implications for collective action problems and real-world public goods dilemmas such as climate change, sustainable consumption, and corruption.
+Within groups, individuals collaborate, learn from each other, and contribute to public goods for the benefit of everyone.
+To maintain cooperation and coordinate collective action, participants must establish mutually beneficial ties, develop shared norms, and minimize temptations to exploit others.
+Utilizing models from behavioral economics, theoretical biology, and psychology, ourresearch explores how group dynamics influence cooperation and conflict both between and within groups.
+To achieve this, we employ controlled laboratory experiments and evolutionary-based simulations.
+Our research findings not only aim to advance our theoretical understanding of group living but also carry implications for collective action problems and real-world public goods dilemmas, such as climate change, sustainable consumption, and corruption.

 You can learn more about our research through our recent publications (for a full list, click here).

-If you are interested in experiencing research on group dynamics first-hand, you can sign up for our participant-pool to receive invitations for on-going studies.
+If you are interested in firsthand experience with research on group dynamics, considersign up for our participant-pool to receive invitations for ongoing studies.

-Are you a student at the UZH, fascinated by group cooperation and models on human behavior and consider doing a PhD in the future?
-Then consider contacting us for potential research opportunities.
+Are you a student at UZH, fascinated by group cooperation and models of human behavior, and considering a future PhD?
+Then, feel free tocontacting us for potential research opportunities.

 News